Fractures - Ankle

 • The most common ligament injured is the anterior talofibular ligament – there is maximal tenderness just anterior to the distal fibula.

-• Ankle sprains/ligamentous injuries can be managed with simple analgesia, rest, ice, compression and elevation.
+• Ankle sprains / ligamentous injuries can be managed with simple analgesia, rest, ice, compression and elevation.

 • Crutches can be used until the patient can weight bear without a limp, although early mobilisation with analgesia should be encouraged.

-• Patients who are unable to weight bear with no fracture on x-ray should be managed in a Controlled Ankle Motion (CAM) boot and crutches with GP follow up in 7-10 days.
+• Patients who are unable to weight bear, with no fracture on x-ray should be managed in a Controlled Ankle Motion (CAM) boot and crutches with GP follow up in 7-10 days.

-Distal fibula fractures
+Distal Fibula fractures

 Salter Harris I Fractures